51 of the Most Colorful Wolves and Other Wild Dogs in the World

 The Indian wolf has a more slender appearance than many gray wolf subspecies, largely because it lives in warmer areas where it does not need a winter coat.
 Unfortunately, it is one of the most endangered subspecies of the gray wolf in the world.
 Humans pose a significant threat to this wolf’s numbers, as it tends to prey on livestock if it cannot find wild animals to hunt.

-Hopefully, you now have a new knowledge and appreciation of the wolves and other wild dogs that color our world.
+Hopefully, you now have a new knowledge and appreciation of the wolves and all the other wild dogs that color our world.
 Whether you see one in the wild or on a trip somewhere new, you’re sure to notice the bold colors and patterns found on our wild canine friends.